ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 - All renamed, modified and new types should serialize and deserialize.
 - The full V4 and V5 transactions should serialize and deserialize.
 - Prop test strategies for v4 and v5 will be updated and created.
+- Before NU5 activation on testnet, test on the following test vectors:
+  - Hand-crafted Orchard, Orchard/Sapling, Orchard/Sprout, and Orchard/Sapling/Sprout transactions based on the spec
+  - Converted Sapling and Sapling/Sprout transactions in the existing test vectors from `V4` to `V5` format
+  - Any available `zcashd` test vectors
+- After NU5 activation on testnet:
+  - Add test vectors using the testnet activation block and 2 more post-activation blocks
+- After NU5 activation on mainnet:
+  - Add test vectors using the mainnet activation block and 2 more post-activation blocks